 2. Identify the hurtful words and phrases

 Words and lines that are mostly directed at making you feel small and disrespected should be your red flags.
-When your spouse says ‘you are being ridiculous’, when you express a concern, he is being dismissive.
+When your spouse says “You are being ridiculous” if you express a concern, he is being dismissive.

 3. Find out the reason for his outbursts

 Do not react immediately when your spouse hurts you with words that seem strange and coming from another place.
 Often the trigger can be something else.
 Is he blaming you for being careless with money?
-Perhaps he is going through some financial issues.
+Perhaps, he is going through some financial issues.
+Have you noticed that your spouse says hurtful things when drunk?

 Did he accuse you of things you had never imagined?
 Maybe those are the qualities that he resents in you!
-Just assess why he is saying hurtful things when he knows the impact they have on you.
+If your husband says mean things out of the blue or there is a pattern to the hurtful words your wife uses, just assess why she or he is saying hurtful things when he knows the impact they have on you.

 Related Reading: How Do I Stop Abusing My Wife?